gustavorodrigues19/docker-nginx-node-mysql/README.md

 ## How to run this application

-In order to make everything work, your machine must meet the following requirements:
+Your machine must meet the following requirements:

     - Docker installed
     - docker compose installed